-\textbf{Pipeline model parallelism (PMP).} Instead of holding a whole model, PMP splits model into sub-modules and scatters them into a worker group.
-The batch data is also separated into microbatches and executed in a pipeline for better device utilization and less communication.
-Asynchronous PMP approaches~\cite{pipedream, pipedream-2BW,hetpipe,ftpipe,kosson2021pipelined} take full advantage of pipelining with multiple model versions or asynchronous weight updating.
-However, works~\cite{pipemare, varuna} demonstrate the convergence rate or final accuracy problems of asynchronous PMP methods.
-GPipe~\cite{huang2019gpipe} first design a synchronous PMP schedule and has been integrated into PyTorch~\cite{pipetorch}.
-DAPPLE~\cite{fan2021dapple} and Megatron-LM~\cite{megatronsc} modify the pipeline schedule and reduce the usage of activation memory.
-Synchronous PMP works suffer from bubbles, Hippie~\cite{hippie} utilizes bubbles for communications with half step delayed parameter updating, and Chimera~\cite{chimera} uses a bidirectional pipeline to reduce the bubble but doubles the model memory.
-Merak benefits from these approaches and develops a synchronous schedule with a shortened critical path in PMP part.
+\textbf{Pipeline model parallelism (PMP).} PMP splits a model into sub-modules and scatters them into a worker group.
+The batch data are also separated into microbatches and executed in a pipeline to improve device utilization and reduce communication.
+Asynchronous PMP approaches~\cite{pipedream, pipedream-2BW,hetpipe,ftpipe,kosson2021pipelined} take full advantage of pipelining by holding multiple model versions or asynchronously updating weights.
+However, works~\cite{pipemare, varuna} demonstrate several issues associated with the convergence rates and final accuracy of asynchronous PMP methods.
+GPipe~\cite{huang2019gpipe} first design a synchronous PMP schedule and integrate it into PyTorch~\cite{pipetorch}.
+DAPPLE~\cite{fan2021dapple} and Megatron-LM~\cite{megatronsc} employ modified pipeline schedules that reduce the usage of activation memory.
+Synchronous PMP suffers from bubbles, Hippie~\cite{hippie} utilizes bubbles for communication with half-step-delayed parameter updating, and Chimera~\cite{chimera} uses a bidirectional pipeline that reduces bubbles, but doubles the model memory.
+Merak enables a synchronous schedule with a shortened critical path in the PMP component.

-\textbf{Tensor model parallelism (TMP).} Unlike PMP usually partition models at layer level, TMP splits individual layers or operators across multiple workers.
-Megatron-LM~\cite{shoeybi2019megatron} analyses the architecture of transformer~\cite{transformer} based models and divides weight matrices along row or column dimension with additional AllReduce operations.
-SageMaker~\cite{karakus2021amazon} implements a more efficient memory solution by adopting Reduce-Scatter.
-A line of workers~\cite{2DTP,2.5DTP,3DTP} further expand TMP to more dimension of weight parameters and input tensors for reducing both the redundancy of activation and the communication overheads.
-Merak follows the TMP implementation from Megatron-LM, and other optimizations could be complementary to Merak.
-However, existing TMP methods bring a large number of synchronous communication operations during both FP and BP, which will block the computation and straggle training.
-We focus on improving the concurrency in TMP part of Merak.
+\textbf{Tensor model parallelism (TMP).} Unlike PMP partition model layers, TMP generally splits individual layers or operators across multiple workers.
+Megatron-LM~\cite{shoeybi2019megatron} analyzes the architecture of transformer-based models~\cite{transformer}, divides weight matrices along row or column dimensions, and adds AllReduce operations to ensure correctness.
+SageMaker~\cite{karakus2021amazon} enables a more efficient memory solution by means of Reduce-Scatter.
+A line of workers~\cite{2DTP,2.5DTP,3DTP} further expands TMP to include more dimensions of weight parameters and input tensors to reduce both the redundancy of activation and the communication overhead.
+Merak uses a similar TMP implementation to Megatron-LM, and other optimizations could be complementary to Merak.
+However, existing TMP methods bring a large number of blocked communication operations during both FP and BP, which greatly slows down the training phase.
+We therefore focus on improving the concurrency in TMP part of Merak.